The Guide to Hog Hunting in Texas

 Wild hogs are abundant across the entire state of Texas, namely 253 out of 254 counties have documented wild hogs.
 That being said, there are certain parts of Texas that have higher hog population densities than others.
 The West and North regions of Texas have lower hog populations, while the South, Central, and Eastern regions of Texas have much higher wild hog populations.

 Hogs prefer areas with water, so it is not entirely surprising the driest parts of Texas have the least amount of hogs while the areas with more rainfall have higher hog populations.
 Hogs are more abundant near rivers and streams than dry land.
-Combine these rivers and stream with a nearby farm full of crops, and you're in hog heaven.
+Combine these rivers and stream with a nearby farm full of crops, and it is easy to why hog hunting in Texas has taken off.
+Texas has the ideal habitat for wild hogs, which is one of many reasons it has the highest population of hogs in the United States.

 Texas Bounty on Feral Hogs

 There are some Texas counties that issue a bounty for feral hogs.
 Namely, Hays and Caldwell counties offer $2 per tail and the hunter with the most tails is eligible to win up to $1,000 in prizes.
 The state of Texas has over $100,000 available through the County Feral Hog Grant.
-There may be more counties issuing a bounty on feral hogs in the near future.
-These counties are primarily focused in the South, Central, and Eastern portions of Texas.
+There may be more counties issuing a bounty on feral hogs in the near future, but if you're interested in making a little spare change, the bounty associated with hog hunting in Texas can be rewarding.
+The counties with feral hog bounties are primarily focused in the South, Central, and Eastern portions of Texas.

 South Texas Hog Hunting